SMAC-Group/ptds2018_website/content/syllabus/grading.md

 {{% /notice %}}

 ### Participation
-Participation is graded based on both [Piazza](https://piazza.com/unil.ch/fall2018/ptds2018/home) (see the [communication page](https://ptds2018.netlify.com/syllabus/communication/) here) and in-class activities.
+Participation is graded based on both [Piazza](https://piazza.com/unil.ch/fall2018/ptds2018/home) (see the [communication page](https://ptds2018.netlify.com/syllabus/communication/)) and in-class activities.
 There are five points for each.

 In order to earn full credit for the Piazza portion, each student should make 1 or more substantive posts per week (except during the first week) related to the content of the course.
 A post can be a reply to another student's question.
 Grading is based on Piazza meta-data that can only be accessed by an instructor.